saltriver: Data from Salt River

 Description

 The annual peak instantaneous flow of the Salt River near Roosevelt, AZ, USA, for 1924-2009.
 Data are in cfs (0.028317 m3/s); water year October-September.
 The data were examined in several papers related with extreme values in hydrology.
-Among others, they were analyzed by Anderson and Meerschaert (1998) and Dettinger and Diaz (2000), where they were fitted to a GEV and a GPD distribution.
-In Quintela del Rio (2011), a nonparametric analysis for this data set is made.
+Among others, they were analyzed by Anderson and Meerschaert (1998) and Dettinger and Diaz (2000), where they were fitted to GEV and GPD distributions.
+In Quintela-del-Rio (2011), a nonparametric analysis for this data set is presented.

 Usage